Next-level, interactive attractions around the Philippines

 The house has amenities that include home furnitures, fixtures, and appliances inverted to the ceiling, and the illusion created by this set-up will disconcert your sense of normal space.

 Wear your most comfortable apparel as you will be challenged to be creative in your poses.
 If you are not sure about how to pose, the museum’s friendly staff are on standby to help you find your best angles.
-The result of the photos will leave you laughing at all the crazy poses you did with your friends.
+The result of the photos will leave you laughing at all the wacky poses you did with your friends.

 Entrance fee: P450